GuirassyFode/azure-dp-203-data-engineer-azure/README.md

-# This repository has information on the Microsoft Azure Data Engineer Certification DP-203 This exam covers the following skills:
+# This repository has information on the Microsoft Azure Data Engineer Certification DP-203 Hand on Labs:

 Design and implement data storage (40-45%)
 Design and develop data processing (25-30%)